jnozzi/cocoadev.com/markdown/DragAndDropIntoMail.md

 Is it possible to set it up so I can drag some text from my application and drop it into Mail.app and have it "file" it away as an email into a folder?
 Or perhaps put the text into a new email?
-I have googled for some kind of Mail.app API that would describe drag-and-drop actions but it only seems to involve General/AppleScript.
+I have googled for some kind of Mail.app API that would describe drag-and-drop actions but it only seems to involve AppleScript.

 Any help would be much appreciated, thanks.